Learn-TypeScript/understanding-typescript/README.md

             3. `instanceof`
         - Discriminated Unions: It's a pattern to use with union types and make working with type guards easier.
         - Type Casting: You can say TS that some value is of specifiek type!
+        - Index Properties: Allows to create objects that are more flexible regarding the properties they might hold.